Big, cosy sweaters and cups of hot chocolate can do wonders for your mood. But winter is not so great for your skin!

 Even if you have oily skin, it’s still essential to use a moisturiser in winter to hydrate and nourish your skin.
 Choose one that is light and has the right ingredients – like our Hydrating Daily Moisturiser - and your face won’t feel greasy or break out.

-Remember to reapply sunscreen several times throughout the day, especially if working or playing outside.
+Remember to reapply sunscreen several times throughout the day, especially if working or exercising outside.

 The best way to protect your skin is to use a sunscreen that is light, absorbs well and is super-effective – one that you will be happy to keep re-applying.
-We think Anthelios XL by La Roche-Posay SPF50 is the best around.
+We think that Anthelios XL SPF50 by La Roche-Posay is one of the best around.

 It’s not only your face that can feel dehydrated and uncomfortable in the cold winter air.
-Your hands can get painfully dry and crack in winter as well.
+Your hands can easily get painfully dry and crack in winter.
 Whilst your lips become chapped and uncomfortable.

 TAKE CARE OF YOUR HANDS

-While it’s important to wash your hands often during cold and flu season, soaps and anti-bacterial hand sanitisers can be drying.
+It’s important to wash your hands often but soaps and anti-bacterial hand sanitisers can be drying.
 And again, hot water can be a culprit here too.
 Try to keep to lukewarm water when you wash your hands.
 It will be just as effective against bacteria but less damaging to your skin.

-And you’ll need to restore any lost moisture.
+And to restore any lost moisture, keep a stock of hand cream nearby.
 You can use our Hydrating Daily Moisturiser on your hands as well as your face.
 It will deeply hydrate your skin but without leaving a sticky, greasy feeling.

 KEEP YOUR LIPS MOIST

 You don’t need to be told that licking your chapped lips will only make them crack and peel worse than before.